httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This example shows the string "I am the walrus" encrypted using an directly provided value for the input keying material.
-The content body contains a single record only and is shown here encoded in URL-safe base64 for presentation reasons only.
+The content body contains a single record only and use base64url encoding [RFC7515] for presentation reasons.

 ## Diffie-Hellman Encryption